 Acute kidney injury (AKI), formerly known as acute renal failure (ARF) denotes a sudden and often reversible reduction in the kidney function, as measured by glomerular filtration rate (GFR).
+AKI can lead to accumulation of water, sodium, and other metabolic products as well as cause of electrolyte disturbances.
+It is a very common condition especially among hospitalized patients.
+It can be seen in up to 7% of hospital admissions and 30% ICU admissions.
 There is no clear definition of AKI.
 Several different criteria have been used in research studies such as RIFLE, AKIN (Acute Kidney Injury Network) or KDIGO (Kidney Disease: Improving Global Outcomes) criteria.
 However, KDIGO is the most recent and most commonly used.
 According to KDIGO, AKI is the presence of any of the following:

 Pre-renal includes any reduced blood flow to the kidney.
-This may be part of a systemic hypoperfusion resulting from hypovolemia or hypotension; or may be due to selective hypoperfusion to the kidneys such as those resulting from renal artery stenosis, aortic dissection.
+This may be part of a systemic hypoperfusion resulting from hypovolemia or hypotension; or maybe due to selective hypoperfusion to the kidneys such as those resulting from renal artery stenosis, aortic dissection.
+Few examples with the mechanism of AKI are listed below:

-Renal includes acute tubular necrosis which can result from several different causes.
+Intrinsic renal includes acute tubular necrosis, acute interstitial nephritis among others which can result from several different causes.
 Prolonged renal ischemia, sepsis, and nephrotoxins being the most common ones.
-It is worthwhile mentioning that pre-renal injury can convert into renal injury if the exposure to offending factor is prolonged enough to cause cellular damage.
+It is worthwhile mentioning that pre-renal injury can convert into a renal injury if the exposure to offending factor is prolonged enough to cause cellular damage.
+Few examples with the mechanisms are listed below:

 AKI is a very commonly seen in patients admitted to the hospital.
 It is often an important factor that contributes to decision to hospitalize for other conditions, if not being the sole reason for hospitalization.
 AKI is one of the most clinically impactful diseases since it affects patient management to a great extent regarding the treatment options for their primary disease.
 Most drugs or procedures that use contrast media may need to delay due to co-existent AKI.
 Most of the drugs are renally excreted, and dosages might need to be adjusted to account for the reduced renal function.
 Sometimes, it may even necessitate frequent monitoring of drug levels, for example, Vancomycin.
 AKI is thus an important contributor to longer hospital stays and patient morbidity.

 The history and physical exam should focus on determining the etiology of AKI and the timeline of progression.
 If the history points towards hypovolemia or hypotension, then the treatment is guided towards volume repletion.
 The physician needs to look for inciting events such as diarrhea, nausea, vomiting which may have caused volume loss or any over the counter drugs such as NSAIDs or other nephrotoxins.
+Moreover, a careful review of past medical history to reveal any co-morbid conditions can also help narrow down the etiology of AKI e.g. cirrhosis, history of blood clots requiring anticoagulation.
 One of the important signs to look for on physical exam is orthostatic vital signs since they are an important clue for hypovolemia and in an appropriate clinical context would guide treatment.
 History and physical are very important in AKI because more often than not, labs are unable to provide a clear answer as to the etiology of AKI.

 All patients presenting with AKI warrant a basic lab panel including a basic metabolic panel.
 Sometimes, urine electrolytes can be helpful in suggesting an etiology of the AKI.
+Urine protein, urine osmolality, and urine albumin to creatinine ratios can also be helpful clues in determining the etiology of AKI.
+Older patients without any obvious etiology should also be subjected to Serum and Urine protein electrophoresis (SPEP and UPEP) to rule out monoclonal gammopathy from multiple myeloma.
 Renal ultrasound can be helpful if obstructive causes are suspected.
 However, routine renal ultrasound for every patient with AKI is not warranted.
+CT non-contrast is another important radiographic modality and can be used to look for nephrolithiasis or urolithiasis.
 Urine sediment examination can also provide important clues as to the etiology such as muddy brown casts seen in acute tubular necrosis.
+Sterile pyuria is the most sensitive sign of acute interstitial nephritis.

 There are markers of tubular function that can be calculated to help distinguish an etiology like the fractional excretion of sodium and urea, urine osmolality but the sensitivity of all these markers is very poor, and they are affected by many drugs very commonly used in clinical practice such as diuretics.
 Therefore, no single marker can be reliably used in isolation to distinguish pre-renal from renal causes of AKI, which is a common misconception in clinical practice.

 With the exception of post-renal AKI, most cases are an overlap between pre-renal and acute tubular necrosis type of AKI.
 The best way to determine if the AKI is pre-renal or not is a fluid challenge.
 If the clinical scenario doesn't contradict it, all patients with acute renal dysfunction should receive a fluid challenge.
 They require close monitoring of the urine output and renal function.
 If the renal function improves with fluid, that is the best indicator of a pre-Renal AKI.
 Acute tubular necrosis is very slow to recover and can take weeks to months for complete recovery of renal function.
 It may not normalize at all sometimes.
+Diuretics may be required during the oliguric phase of ATN if significant volume overload develops.
 Another important thing to consider for these patients is to avoid any further insult to the kidneys such as nephrotoxic drugs.
 Any and all medications need to be renally dosed once a patient develops AKI.
+Another key issue may be a limitation of dietary ingestion of potassium and phosphorus.
 Sometimes, AKI may need short-term renal replacement therapy till the kidney function recovers.
-This is seen especially in the oliguric phase of acute tubular necrosis, where the patient is prone to develop multiple electrolyte and acid-base abnormalities as well as fluid overload.
+Dialysis is usually required to manage the complications of AKI such as severe hyperkalemia, uremic pericarditis, pulmonary edema, etc. This is seen especially in the oliguric phase of acute tubular necrosis, where the patient is prone to develop multiple electrolyte and acid-base abnormalities as well as fluid overload.
+When required dialysis in this setting is usually performed through a double lumen central venous catheter.
+Continuous renal replacement therapy can also be utilized in patients who cannot tolerate hemodialysis due to hypotension.
+It is a much slower continuous type of dialysis.
+Correction of some of the metabolic abnormalities along with dialysis may be required.
+Metabolic acidosis is one such instance where systemic administration of citrate or bicarbonate is often required to maintain a suitable blood pH.
+The requirement for renal replacement therapy should be reevaluated in these patients on a daily basis while they are hospitalized and at least weekly thereafter until the kidney function is stable.
+Renal replacement therapy is usually required for short term ranging from a few days to a few weeks in most cases however Acute tubular necrosis can take up to months to recover and may, therefore, require intermittent hemodialysis support during that time.

 Mild AKI can often be managed, outpatient.
 AKI more often than not is a co-existent problem for hospitalized patients and usually is appropriate for these patients to be on the general medical floor unless they also have an electrolyte imbalance or significant volume overload, in which case, they may require a higher level of care.
 The most important issues to realize for clinicians dealing with AKI is to appropriately adjust the dose of any medications these patients are taking and avoiding nephrotoxic medications as much as possible.
 The other important thing to consider is an appropriate fluid challenge whenever possible.